Once again the British government has over-claimed on the effects of an agreement

 But will they, though?
-The text of the agreement-in-principle between Britain and Australia has now been published (also in several formats on the Australian government website).
+The text of the agreement-in-principle between Britain and Australia was published a few days later, also in several formats on the Australian government website.

 Much of the June agreement-in-principle was in the future tense — agreement between the two “will include” this that and the other.
 Negotiations continued.

 A note at the end of the text, which the Australian government calls a “disclaimer”, says:

 “DISCLAIMER: This document reflects what the UK and Australian FTA [free trade agreement] negotiating teams have jointly decided as of 16 June 2021 should be included in the FTA once it is finalised.
 It does not prejudge the outcome of the FTA negotiations or any further proposals for FTA commitments either the UK or Australia may make after this date.
 It is also not intended to create any treaty obligations.”

 But it does show some of what is intended for agricultural products.